 Cohen convenes a seminar series on social networks with his colleague Laurin Weissinger on Tuesdays in the even weeks of each term at 5PM in the Butler Room at Nuffield College.
 The seminar is concerned with the analysis of diverse social networks, for example those representing friendship amongst children, strategic alliances amongst firms, interactions on social media platforms or informal finance and risk sharing in rural communities.
 Individuals from all disciplines are welcome.
 And those who are interested in presenting their research (inclusive of empirical applications, methodological advancements and theoretical developments) should send Cohen an expression of interest.
 For a schedule of talks this term, please see the Nuffield events page.

-social networks, quantitative methods, organisational sociology, economic sociology
+social networks, mathematical sociology & quantitative methodology, organisational sociology, economic sociology

 Positions held at the OII